The 7 best garden rakes to buy in 2025, as tested in real-world conditions by our experts

 Looking for the best garden rake for your lawn and tidy up?
 See who came out on top in our garden rake reviews.

-A rake is a core tool in a gardeners shed, and there are a number of different types, useful for a range of jobs, including scarifying the lawn, raking leaves or prepping your soil.
+A rake is a core tool for any gardener, and there are a number of different types, useful for a range of jobs, including scarifying the lawn, raking leaves or prepping your soil.
 Depending on the size of your garden and the range of tasks you take on, you might find you need one or all of the following:

 Leaf rake.
-Rather than leaf blowing, which can be a noisy and messy job, using a leaf rake is a quieter and more environmentally friendly option.
-Leaf rakes have a broad, fan-shaped head and are made from metal, rubber or plastic, with tines that curve down to help them grab leaves.
+Rather than leaf blowing, which can be noisy and messy, using a leaf rake is a quieter and more environmentally friendly option.
+Leaf rakes have a broad, fan-shaped head and are made from metal, rubber or plastic.
+They have tines that curve down to help them grab leaves.

 Soil rake.
 Specifically designed to create just the right soil surface for sowing seeds, these have a flattened head and fixed tines that bite into the soil and break up clods to create the fine tilth needed for successful germination.
 The traditional design features a flat head secured to a wooden shaft by a socket, but variations include tubular steel or aluminium shafts with a grip for your hands, and bow-head rakes, which have a more open construction suitable for spreading gravel.

-We've reviewed a selection of different types of rakes below, so there's sure to be to suit you in our comprehensive list.
+We've reviewed a selection of different types of rakes below, so our comprehensive list is sure to include something to suit you.

 Our expert testers trial hundreds of garden tools to find out which will do the job well and offer the best value, comfort and quality.
 If you're looking for more kit for your garden tidy up see our reviews of the best garden gloves, the best leaf blowers and the best cordless mowers.